isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to view a list of all persons.
-2. System displays the list of persons to the user.
+2. KrustyKrab displays the list of persons to the user.

 Use case ends.